Life of Sekkizhar

-The origin of the Periyapuranam was however can be found in much other literary work of just eleven verses, sung in the 11th century.
-In the 'Perya Puranam', the work of 4,253 verses is divided into two cantos and is actually a conglomeration of seventy-two puranas.
+The origin of the Periyapuranam can be found in much other literary work of just eleven verses, sung in the 11th century.
+In the 'Perya Puranam', the work of 4,253 verses is divided into two cantos and is actually a conglomeration of 72 puranas.
 It was launched at the Chidambaram temple's thousand-pillared hall.
 It took exactly one year from the starting date to complete Sekkizhar's exposition.
 People from all over came to listen to that.

-Sekkizhar was honoured with the title of Uttama-Chozha-Pallavan by the king.
 The 'Perya Puranam' opens and ends with the same word 'Ullagellam'.
 Each word of the 'Perya Puranam' comes out with great devotion.
 This puranam has earned a lot of literary worth for itself.
-In the anthology titled 'Panniru Tirumurai`, it is ranked on the twelfth position.
+The anthology titled 'Panniru Tirumurai', was ranked on the 12th position.
 The poetic worth of this text was explored by many literary savants for its facile style, the composer's judicious and apt use of words, lucid description of nature, clarity and discreetness of expression.